How To Save on Your Car Insurance Premiums

 Still, Caswell said there are a few measures that could decrease the sticker shock.

-- Good Student Discount: Most carriers reward teenagers who are academically sound.
-A 3.0 grade-point average or higher should get you discounts of up to 10%.
+- Good Student Discount: Most carriers reward academically sound teenagers.
+A 3.0 GPA could get you a discount of up to 25% off your premiums.

 - More Education: Accordingly, students who take driver’s education classes or attend driving school will have a chance at discounts.
 It’s all about the effort toward accident prevention.